-Women suffer from major depression more often than men.
+Women have major depression more often than men.
 For women, the global prevalence of depression was 5.5 percent in 2010, but it was only 3.2 percent for men.
 Researchers have studied the differences between male and female depression.
 Here's what they've learned: